 Most of the Society’s income comes from its publishing operations, with smaller additional contributions from member subscriptions and event fees.
 However, given the changing publishing landscape, this may not always be the case in the future.
-We need to look at ways of diversifying our income to ensure we continue to provide the level of service and support our members need in a constantly changing research environment.
+We need to look at diversifying our income to ensure we continue providing the level of service and support our members need in a constantly changing research environment.

 Why should I donate?

 Many microbiologists are under increasing pressure within their place of work or study.
-The current pandemic has added to the pressure many members are already experiencing.
-We would like to give those in our community who are in a position to help, the opportunity to support those who would benefit from the interventions this grant would enable.
+The recent pandemic added to the pressure many members were already experiencing.
+We would like to give those in our community who are in a position to help, the opportunity to support those who would benefit from the interventions this grant enables.

 Advances in microbiology very often rely on groups of scientists working collaboratively, and the impact an individual can make in this process can be significant.
 We want to help our members deal with a situation that threatens to hold them back from achieving what they could.

 The Society recognises the wide variety of issues many members face in their professional lives.
-Our existing grants programme already supports members in many ways.
-We have had feedback from our members that there is more we could do to provide further professional support and care, to ensure members are best placed to realise their full potential.
+We have always had an existing grants programme that supports members in many ways.
+However, over the years we have had feedback from our members that there is more we could do to provide further professional support and care, to ensure members are best placed to realise their full potential.

 How will you use my donation?

-The fundraising appeal will generate funds to underwrite the new Unlocking Potential Grant.
+The fundraising appeal generates funds to underwrite the Unlocking Potential Grant.

 How will the grant support members?

-The grant will be used to support members who may face barriers to career progression for a variety of reasons.
+The grant supports members who may face career progression barriers for various reasons.

-- support those with leadership potential to achieve their goals
+- supports those with leadership potential to achieve their goals

-- support those facing workplace issues associated with discrimination, access, bullying, or other related issues
+- supports those facing workplace issues associated with discrimination, access, bullying, or other related issues

-- support with other issues that require bespoke help
+- supports with other issues that require bespoke help

-Applicants will be invited to outline the nature of the issue(s) that prevents them from reaching their full potential.
-An assessment will be made of the applicants’ suitability for grant funding and an interview may be part of the process.
+Applicants are invited to outline the nature of the issue(s) that prevents them from reaching their full potential.
+An assessment will be made of the applicant's suitability for grant funding and an interview may be part of the process.

-The Society’s role in this process will be to guide the applicant, connect the applicant to approved providers and monitor and evaluate the success of the interventions.
+The Society’s role in this process is to guide the applicant, connect the applicant to approved providers and monitor and evaluate the success of the interventions.
 The precise nature of the issue(s) will remain confidential between the grant recipient and the professional service provider.